-The transition from LIBOR to alternative reference rates will have a significant impact on the US structured product market as many structured products reference LIBOR.
+The transition from LIBOR to alternative reference rates has been having a significant impact on the US structured product market as many structured products reference LIBOR.
 In addition to structured products that pay an interest rate based on LIBOR, LIBOR has also effectively been used as an underlying reference asset for structured products (e.g., the payment at maturity depends on the percentage change in LIBOR over the term).
 Furthermore, many proprietary indices that are used as underlying reference assets for structured products have returns based on LIBOR or contain embedded costs or fees calculated by reference to LIBOR.

 For legacy structured products, the contractual fallback language was typically intended to address a temporary unavailability of LIBOR, not its permanent discontinuation.
 For example, for interest-bearing products, the fallback language typically provides that if LIBOR is not available, the rate will be determined by reference to quotations by reference banks and, if the reference banks are not quoting, LIBOR for the relevant interest determination date will remain LIBOR for the immediately preceding interest reset period.
 Without a change to the terms (whether effected via holder consent or legislation), the effect of this fallback language is that such products, which were intended to be floating rate instruments, would become fixed rate instruments, with the interest rate being fixed at LIBOR prior to its discontinuation, and no longer fluctuating based on changes in interest rates.
 As a result, in many cases, fallback language in legacy products might produce unintended economic outcomes of turning an instrument that uses a floating rate to one that is effectively tied to a fixed rate.
 Unlike many English law-governed products, New York law-governed products typically require the consent of each holder to amend the interest rate.
-However, in April 2021, New York's LIBOR legislation was signed into law.
-At a high level, the legislation applies to certain contracts, securities and instruments that (i) are governed by New York law and (ii) have interest or dividend rates based on US dollar LIBOR.
-The legislation effectively buckets contracts into three categories:
+However, in March 2022, Congress passed legislation that included the Adjustable Interest Rate (LIBOR) Act, which expressly supersedes any provision of any state or local law, statute, rule, regulation or standard.
+At a high level, the legislation applies to certain contracts, securities, instruments, obligations and assets that use any of the overnight or 1-, 3-, 6- or 12-month tenors of US dollar LIBOR as a benchmark and effectively buckets contracts into three categories (after giving any effect to provisions in the legislation that generally disregard references in fallback provisions to a benchmark replacement that is based in any way on any LIBOR value or requires a poll):